Skip to main content

-The annual Lake George Winter Carnival is held each weekend in February, so there are lots of opportunities to make the most of this special event - and to enjoy everything else the Village offers in winter.
-Read our insider tips below to maximize your time and fun at the carnival so you can stay warm, find parking, and check out what's happening throughout the community.
+The annual Lake George Winter Carnival is held each weekend in February and the first in March, so there are lots of opportunities to make the most of this special event - and to enjoy everything else the Village offers in winter.
+Read our Lake George Winter Carnival tips below!

 Staying Overnight?
 Book Your Room Early!